What is HVAC?

 Ventilation is not only good for the health of both buildings and their occupants, it is also a legal requirement in many circumstances.
 Commercial kitchens, offices using air conditioning installations and medical environments are just a few of the places where ventilation is compulsory.
 The law also requires such systems to be regularly cleaned and serviced and inspected by authorised professionals, such as Carlton Services.

-An air conditioning system or a standalone air conditioner provides cooling and humidity control for all or part of a building.
-Air conditioning systems consist of two key parts; the condenser which is fitted on the outside of the building – typically a large metal box with two distinct fans, and the air handler which is the part that actually controls the flow of air.
+An air conditioning system or a standalone air conditioner provides cooling for all or part of a building.
+Air conditioning systems consist of two key parts; the condenser which is fitted on the outside of the building – typically a large metal box with two distinct fans, and the air handler which is the part that controls the flow of air.

 Under current legislation some air conditioning installations must have a TM44 inspection conducted every five years to identify inefficient units and reduce energy consumption – this applies to buildings with a combined cooling output of more than 12kw, whether that is 1x 12kw system, 2x 6kw systems or any other combination.
 To check if this applies to you, simply add the cooling duty of all your AC together; if it comes to more than 12kw, you need a TM44.
 It is of course also important to regularly check that there is no leakage of refrigerant.